dylburger/dylbaum.com/README.md

     npm i

-Most of the website is built from config (a Javascript object), found in
+Most of the website is built using a configuration file (a Javascript object), found in

     src/utils/config.js